cheomanigua/godotdoc/content/docs/recipes/items_basics.md

 - There is a player, a key and a door.
 - The player can pickup the key.
 - The key has a unique name.
-- The door can only be open if the Player has the key with the unique name.
+- The door can only be opened if the Player has the key with the unique name.

 #### Key
 - The **Key** is an **Area2D** node.